-Through the 1st and 2nd chapter of the Guide, we have introduced what qualities and behaviors mentor should have, especially in mentoring the 2nd chance entrepreneurs, to whom mentor should give special attention.
-So, to sum it up, here is the short checklist as a reminder of dos and don'ts of being a mentor.
+Through the 1st and 2nd chapter of the Guide, we have introduced what qualities and behaviour a mentor should have, especially in mentoring the 2nd chance entrepreneurs, who require special attention.
+So, to sum it up, here is a short checklist as a reminder of dos and don'ts of being a good mentor.

-DOS Demonstrate genuineness?
-Being who is open and transparent in the relationship, not hiding behind the mask of professionalism (here also known as realism or authenticity)?
-Show unconditional positive consideration Acceptance of mentee without judgment or associated conditions (also referred to as caring, valuing, rewarding, respecting) Transmit a deep level of empathic understanding The ability to "enter" into the other's world, as if one were putting on one's shoes, without getting lost (otherwise operates a defensive mechanism that is harmful to the mentor - projective identification) Have open communication The mentor should encourage the mentee to communicate in this way.
+DOs Demonstrate genuineness Being who is open and transparent in the relationship, not hiding behind the mask of professionalism (also known as realism or authenticity) Show unconditional positive consideration Acceptance of mentee without judgment or associated conditions (also referred to as caring, valuing, rewarding, respecting) Transmit a deep level of empathic understanding The ability to "enter" into the other's world, as if one were putting on the other's shoes, without getting lost (otherwise operates a defensive mechanism that is harmful to the mentor - projective identification) Have open communication The mentor should encourage the mentee to communicate in this way.
 This can stop them from denying, pretending, or hiding thoughts and feelings that may not be conducive to the mentoring process.
-Have a sense of humour, ability and desire to nuture other people Humour is more than welcome in the mentoring to make a break between hard work and also to break the possible discomfort or shame of mentee, especially when the stigma of failure theme is present.
+Have a sense of humour, ability and desire to nurture other people Humour is more than welcome during mentoring to lighten up the atmosphere and break the possible discomfort or shame of the mentee, especially when stigma of failure is present.

-DOS Effective listening, comunication and problem solving skills Being a mentor requires developed skills, but mentoring 2nd chance entrepreneurs require additional effort.
+DOs Effective listening, communication and problem solving skills Being a mentor requires developed skills, but mentoring 2nd chance entrepreneurs require additional effort.
 It is very important to have these skills in the aim to detect what are the obstacles the entrepreneur is struggling with and find solutions for them.
-Don't assume anything about your mentee - ask.
-Approach each mentorship differently Every person is a different individual with a differend background, experience, characteristics and ultimately with different business failures.
-Therefore, it is necessary to approach every mentoring with reset expectations and labels.
-Set expectations together in the very beginning What are the goals and expectations of mentoring should be determined immediately in order to set the right way to work and to be in line with the expectations of both parties.
-Be really forthcoming about mistakes you've made Being open to sharing your own mistakes and failures is one of the best gifts a mentor can give.
-Not only is it helpful information for problem-solving purposes, but it also helps build trust, gives them permission to share their own mistakes, and strengthens the relationship overall.
+Don't assume anything about your mentee - always ask.
+Approach each mentorship differently Every person is a different individual with a different background, experience, characteristics and ultimately with different business failures.
+Therefore, it is necessary to approach every mentorship with reset expectations and labels.
+Set expectations together in the very beginning The goals and expectations of the mentoring should be determined at the beginning in order to set the right way to work and produce satisfaction for both parties.
+Be forthcoming about mistakes you've made Being open to sharing your own mistakes and failures is one of the best gifts a mentor can give.
+Not only it is helpful information for problem-solving purposes, but it also helps build trust, gives mentees initiative to share their own mistakes, and strengthens the relationship overall.
 Highlight their achievements Because people often look for or call upon a mentor to help them with tough situations, many mentorship conversations revolve around the negative stuff.
-When you take the time to highlight and even celebrate your mentee's successes and achievements, you're not just balancing out the mood of those conversations - you're also building your mentee's confidence, reinforcing good behaviour, and keeping them focused and motivated

-DOS For every criticism, encourage three times Mentoring is an act of fanning the flame of someone to do better and excel at work.
+When you take the time to highlight and even celebrate your mentee's successes and achievements, you're not just balancing out the mood of those conversations - you're also building your mentee's confidence, reinforcing good behaviour, and keeping them focused and motivated.
+For every criticism, encourage three times Mentoring is an act of fanning the flame of someone to do better and excel at work.
 Be careful with how much you criticize, because that can discourage growth.
 To avoid that, encourage at least three times for every criticism.
 Try to spend a lot of time praising, encouraging, and motivating.